BlockABC/web_auth_server/README.md

 ### Environment Variables

-[Nest] provides [dotenv](https://github.com/motdotla/dotenv) to manage environment variables, copy and rename the `.env.example` from the project root directory to `.env` and configure it as needed.
+[Nest] provides [dotenv](https://github.com/motdotla/dotenv) to manage environment variables, and thanks to [Nest]'s support for multiple dotenv files, we can add different dotenv files for different environments without repeat the same variables again and again:

+- when `NODE_ENV === production`, dotenv loading order is `['.env', '.production.env']`
+- when `NODE_ENV === testing`, dotenv loading order is `['.env', '.testing.env', '.production.env']`
+- when `NODE_ENV === development`, dotenv loading order is `['.env', '.development.env', '.testing.env', '.production.env']`

+> All files will be loaded, variables in earlier files will overwrite later ones.

 ### Launch Development Mode